MichealReed/miniAV/miniav/README.md

 **No devices found**: Check permissions and platform-specific requirements

-**Frame drops**: Ensure timely buffer release and avoid blocking operations in callbacks
+**Frame drops or freezes**: Ensure timely buffer release and avoid blocking operations in callbacks

 **Build failures**: Verify CMake version and platform dependencies are installed